BadByteGames/BadByteGamesDiscordBot/README.md

 # BadByteGamesDiscordBot
-The source code for our discord bot
+The source code for a really bad discord bot.
+This is run using discord.js and no other packages.